pingcap/docs/tidb-cloud/data-service-manage-data-app.md

     - **Auto Sync & Deployment**

         - This option can be enabled only when your Data App is connected to GitHub.
 For more information, see [Deploy automatically with GitHub](/tidb-cloud/data-service-manage-github-connection.md#deploy-automatically-with-github).
-        - When it is enabled, the changes made in your specified GitHub directory can be automatically deployed in TiDB Cloud, and you can find the corresponding deployment and commit information in the Data App deployment history.
+        - When it is enabled, the changes made in your specified GitHub directory can be automatically deployed in TiDB Cloud, and the changes made in the TiDB Cloud console can be pushed to GitHub as well.
+You can find the corresponding deployment and commit information in the Data App deployment history.
-        - When it is disabled, the changes made in your specified GitHub directory will **NOT** be deployed in TiDB Cloud, which means that the Data App are not affected by your changes in GitHub.
+        - When it is disabled, the changes made in your specified GitHub directory will **NOT** be deployed in TiDB Cloud, and the changes made in in the TiDB Cloud console will **NOT** be pushed to GitHub either.

     - **Review Draft**